cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

 ### Experience using the service

-People report higher levels of usablity for both Prototype 1 and Prototype 2 compared to the baseline form.
+People reported higher levels of usablity for both Prototype 1 and Prototype 2 compared to the baseline form.

 ![Graph showing experience using the service]({{ site.baseurl }}/assets/img/experience.png){:width="500 px"}

 ### Experience and intention to use the site

-People report greater intentions to use the current iteration (Prototype 2) than either the baseline form or Prototype 1.
+People reported greater intentions to use the current iteration (Prototype 2) than either the baseline form or Prototype 1.

 ![Graph showing experience and intention to use the site]({{ site.baseurl }}/assets/img/intention.png){:width="500 px"}

 ### Trust and confidence

-People report equal ratings of trust and confidence in reporting for all three versions of the form.
+People reported equal ratings of trust and confidence in reporting for all three versions of the form.
 They are also equally likely to recommend each of them.

 ![Graph showing trust and confidence]({{ site.baseurl }}/assets/img/trust.png){:width="500 px"}